North Shore railway line

-The North Shore Line is a railway line serving the North Shore in Sydney, New South Wales, Australia.
-The North Shore Line extends from Sydney Central station through the western limb of the City Circle, across the Sydney Harbour Bridge and through the North Shore area to Hornsby where it joins the Main North Line.
+The North Shore railway line is a railway line serving the North Shore in Sydney, New South Wales, Australia.
+The North Shore line extends from Sydney Central station through the western limb of the City Circle, across the Sydney Harbour Bridge and through the North Shore area to Hornsby where it joins the Main North Line.
 Services on the line are primarily provided by the T1 North Shore & Western Line and T9 Northern Line, with some services to Wyong during peak hours.

 History

 Aerial view of construction of the northern approach to the Sydney Harbour Bridge.
 The original railway alignment and construction work on the realignment for extension across the bridge can both be seen.

 As early as 1874, people dreamed of a railway in the North Shore.
 In that year, a petition was made for a line from Pearce's Corner (Wahroonga) to Sydney Harbour.
 When one local was approached, he said: "If I live to be as old as Methuselah, I will never see a railway".
 In 1875, a committee was formed at the Greengate Hotel (Killara).
 The Public Works Department was opposed, saying "either then or now, the line would run from nowhere to nowhere".
 In 1879, surveyors proved that a line between Pearce's Corner and Blue's Point was practical.
 In September of that year, the records of that survey were destroyed in the Garden Palace fire.
 In that year, Sir Henry Parkes tried to win votes in St Leonards by advocating a railway line and Harbour Bridge.
 There was much controversy where the line should terminate, and didn't go ahead.
-In 1884, it was proposed that a new line to Falcon Street (Crows Nest) would be built, and tenders were called, but the first accepted tenderers, Morton and Hardy, withdrew, and eventually the tender of E. Pritchard and Co. was accepted, and the line terminated at the present St. Leonards station.
+In 1884, it was proposed that a new line to Falcon Street (Crows Nest) would be built, and tenders were called, but the first accepted tenderers, Morton and Hardy, withdrew, and eventually the tender of E. Pritchard and Co. was accepted, and the line terminated at the present St Leonards station.

 Completed in May 1889, the North Shore Line was opened on 1 January 1890 as a single track between Hornsby and St Leonards.
 No Sunday service was given until the line was extended to the Sydney Harbour foreshore at Milsons Point on 1 May 1893.
 Transport between this original Milsons Point station and central Sydney was by ferry boat.